-Employees will be offered light duty to the extent it is available and within their work restrictions.
+Employees will be offered light duty to the extent it is available and within their work restrictions, provided the injury is work related and light duty is available.
 Should the employee not be able to complete light duty, or should light duty not be available, the employee shall be permitted to utilize accrued vacation and/or sick time to make whole any lost hours.
+Light duty hours shall be 8hr shifts Mon-Friday as per Priority Ambulance policy.